winglang/wing/docs/06-contributors/sdk-architecture.md

 When a resource wants to use an inflight in an API, it is represented in the SDK through a resource with a single inflight method named `handle`.

-Currently, the SDK provides a utility class named `Inflight` that can be used to quickly create a resource with an implementation of the `handle` method.
+Currently, the SDK provides a utility class named `Inflight` that can be used to quickly create an in-memory resource that implements the `handle` method.

 For example, given the following Wing code: